AntonioMartinezFernandez/udemy-rust-curso-completo/README.md

 cargo new wasm-app-project --lib
 ```

-See which platforms we can compile the binary for
+See which hardware architectures we can compile the binary for

 ```
 rustc --print target-list
 ```

-Download the platform compiler
+Download the architecture compiler

 ```
-rustup target add <platform>
+rustup target add <architecture>

 Example:
 rustup target add wasm32-unknown-unknown